ScaledMarkets/dabl/README.md

 	(Java API docs can be found [here](https://scaledmarkets.github.io/dabl/).)
 * A sample DABL file, [example.dabl](example.dabl).

+# Installing the DABL Compiler

+Installation consists of,

+* Making sure that the docker daemon is running on the host that will be executing the compiler.
+* Pulling the required base container image so that it is resident in the host's local docker image repository.
+[TBD: put the image in dockerhub]
+* Placing the DABL jar file (dabl.jar) on the host system.

 # Using the DABL Compiler

 Command line usage is as follows: